 Cash consists of deposits in financial institutions.
 At times, such deposits may be in excess of the Federal Deposit Insurance Corporation (FDIC) insurance limit.
-At June 30, 2014, there were no amounts in excess of FDIC insurance coverage.
+At June 30, 2014, there was no amount in excess of FDIC insurance coverage.
 The School has no policy regarding deposit custodial credit risk.